In the time Chiller was at the park, it spent a large portion of that

 Batman & Robin: The Chiller to the park was timed to coincide with the

 release of the Batman & Robin movie.
-Chiller was one of
+Chiller was one of three coasters

 Six Flags Over Texas and Six Flags St. Louis added Mr. Freeze coasters